Temper-Then-Tilt: Principled Unlearning for Generative Models through Tempering and Classifier Guidance: Introduction

 Other works proposed data partitioning approaches which achieve exact unlearning through model checkpointing \cite{bourtoule:2021:sisa, ghazi:2023:ticketed}.
 While effective in their intended settings, they rely on specialized training pipelines and are not applicable to arbitrarily trained models.

 A separate line of work addresses unlearning in LLMs through supervised fine-tuning objectives that explicitly degrade performance on the forget set while preserving performance on the retain set \citep{maini:2024:tofu, wang:2025:wga, yang:2025:satimp, dong:2025:undial, li:2024:wmdp, zhang:2024:npo, fan:2025:simnpo}.
 These schemes require fine-tuning the base model, which is computationally costly and can induce unintended degradation on behavior unrelated to the unlearning task.
 In contrast, our method freezes the base model and instead learns a distributional reweighting via a lightweight parameterization, yielding substantially lower computational cost.
-Further, unlike fine-tuning-based methods that suppress forget-set generations, our method admits theoretical guarantees for minimizing specific Retain and Forget Errors measuring key notions of discrepancy to the ground-truth retain distribution.
+Further, unlike fine-tuning-based methods that suppress forget-set generations and whose ascent-style objectives can provably fail to unlearn \citep{mavrothalassitis:2026:ascent-fails}, our method admits theoretical guarantees for minimizing specific Retain and Forget Errors that capture key notions of discrepancy with respect to the ground-truth retain distribution.

 Recent work, closer in spirit to our framework, has proposed an alternative unlearning paradigm for LLMs where the base model is kept frozen and unlearning is performed by learning a perturbation of the model’s output distribution \cite{eldan:2023:whos-harry-potter, ji:2024:logit-diff, suriyakumar:2025:ucd}.
 For a pretrained model $p_{\bthetas}(y \mid \x)$ parameterized by $\bthetas \in \bTheta$, these methods introduce a tilt function $f_{\bphi}(\x,y)$, parameterized separately by $\bphi$, and define the updated next-token distribution as $\hat{p}(y \mid \x) \propto p_{\bthetas}(y \mid \x) \cdot f_{\bphi}(\x,y)$.
 This formulation preserves the original model $p_{\bthetas}$ and decouples unlearning from $\bTheta$, enabling updates over a lower-dimensional auxiliary parameter space.
 However, these approaches parameterize $f_{\bphi}$ using an auxiliary LLM or a LoRA-style adaptation \citep{hu:2022:lora}, requiring forward and backward passes through deep networks and large amounts of data to train a highly expressive tilting function.
 While these methods aim to up-weight retain set sequences and suppress forget set sequences, they incur substantial computational cost and lack theoretical guarantees for recovering the target retain distribution.
 In contrast, building on the same tilting scheme, we propose a computationally efficient unlearning method with provable finite-sample guarantees for recovering the target distribution $p_r$.